equinor/fmu-tools/docs/create_rft_ertobs.rst

   names.

 rft_prefix
-  If specified, this is added as a prefix to all well names.
-If aliases are in use, the prefix will be prepended after alias conversion.
-Default is no prefix.
+  If specified, this is added as a prefix to all well names in the input file.
+  If aliases are in use, the RMS names of wells in the alias file must include the prefix.

 exportdir
   A directory for where to dump the resulting txt, obs and well_date file.
 The